iPRoBe-lab/semi-adversarial-networks/model/README.md

 Trained SAN model:
   * Convolutional Autoencoder after 20 epochs (`conv-autoencoder-e20.pkl`)
-   **Note:** when evaluating the SAN model, the axuciliary subnetworks are discarded.
+   **Note:** when evaluating the SAN model, the auxiliary subnetworks are discarded.